bioSyntax/bioSyntax-site/install.md

 ---
 # bioSyntax Installation

-We're working on an installer to make this easier, but if you can't wait, here's how to get bioSyntax now.
+We're working on an installer to make this easier, but if you can't wait here's how to get bioSyntax now.

+<a href="https://github.com/ababaian/bioSyntax/archive/master.zip"><span class="btn btn-warning">Download bioSyntax</span></a>

 1. [sublime](#sublime)
 2. [gedit](#gedit)